srbhr/Graphs/Traversals/GraphDFSAdjList.md

-#Breadth First Search Using Adjacency List
+#Depth First Search Using Adjacency List
-##BFS Algorithm
+##DFS Algorithm:

-The general process of exploring a graph using breadth-first search includes the following steps:-
+The general process of exploring a graph using depth first search includes the following steps:-

 -Take the input for the adjacency matrix or adjacency list for the graph.
--Initialize a queue.
+-Initialize a stack.
--Enqueue the root node (in other words, put the root node into the beginning of the queue).
+-Push the root node (in other words, put the root node into the beginning of the stack).
--Dequeue the head (or first element) of the queue, then enqueue all of its neighboring nodes, starting from left to right.
-If a node has no neighboring nodes which need to be explored, simply dequeue the head and continue the process.
-(Note: If a neighbor which is already explored or in the queue appears, don’t enqueue it – simply skip it.)
+-If the root node has no neighbors, stop here.
+Else push the leftmost neighboring node which hasn’t already been explored into the stack.
+Continue this process till a node is encountered which has no neighbors (or whose neighbors have all been added to the stack already) – stop the process then, pop the head, and then continue the process for the node which is popped.
--Keep repeating this process till the queue is empty.
+-Keep repeating this process till the stack becomes empty.

-The following is the implementation of BFS:

 '''java